 When determining the first two conditions you must include staff, turnover and balance sheets of any linked companies (>50% parent and subsidiaries) and a proportion of staff, turnover and balance sheets of any partner companies (>25% share holdings).

-SME’s may deduct an additional 130% of qualifying expenditure and if loss making may make a tax credit claim of 14.5% of the surrenderable loss.
+SME’s may deduct an additional 86% of qualifying expenditure and if loss making may make a tax credit claim of 10% of the surrenderable loss.
 (The relief rates are 130% and 14.5% respectively for expenditure incurred before 01 April 2023).

-It has been announced that the tax credit will be capped at £20,000 plus three times the Company’s total Pay As You Earn (PAYE) and NICs Liability for the year.
-The cap will come into effect for accounting periods beginning on or after 1 April 2021.
+The tax credit is capped at £20,000 plus three times the Company’s total Pay As You Earn (PAYE) and NICs Liability for the year.
+An exemption exists for companies that meet the following criteria:

 The RDEC scheme is available to all companies engaged in R&D including those SME’s disqualified for receiving state aid or performing subcontracted work.

 The scheme provides a taxable 20% (13% on expenditure before 1 April 2023) credit on qualifying expenditure and may result in a cash credit depending on the company’s individual circumstances.
 There is a prescribed method for applying the tax credit and it is important this is done correctly as it can impact future tax years.

 In order to qualify as R&D expenditure an expense must fit exactly into one of a number of categories HMRC has set.
 The most common ones are: